6 levels of Competitive Mindsets

 2- Victim: Not ready to handle losing.
 Feel the world is against them.

-3- Pessimist: Not enjoying being challenged, go down on themselves but will push through
+3- Pessimist: Not enjoying being challenged, go down on themselves but will push through but looks miserable most of the time.

 4- Will try to handle challenges with a positive talk.